vnijs/radiant/base/app/combine.md

 ### Dataset order

-Note that the order of the datasets selected may matters for a join.
+Note that the order of the datasets selected may matter for a join.
 If we setup the Data > Combine tab as below the results are as follows:

 ![join order](figures/join_publishers_superheroes.png)